June 2, 2024

 I JUST FOUND OUT I’M PREGNANT/INJURED AND CAN’T RUN, HOW DO I DEFER MY REGISTRATION?

 If you are injured or unable to run, you may defer your race registration to the following year.
 Deferrals do not carry over beyond the following year’s race.
-There will be a $25 deferral fee until May 1.
-After May 1 the fee is $30.
+There will be a $30 deferral fee through May 21, 2023.
 You can defer from the race by following these instructions.
 After May 21, no deferrals will be accepted, but you can change still change your race distances.